CyberThreatForce/CTF-2021/Steganography/Strange File/Instructions.md

 Hello CTF-Agent,

-We successed in getting an image from an online chat, that the APT-403 use.
+We successed in getting an image from an online chat, that the APT-403 uses.
 This image seems to be hiding something, even if it seems corrupted.

 Your mission will be to find the hidden message behind this image.